 We make it a high priority at ConvertKit to understand and support the best deliverability possible.
-Here are a few terms you might see in the Subscribers page that are handy to know more about when managing your email list.
+There are a few terms you might see in the Subscribers page that are handy to know more about when managing your email list.

-Subscribers who either confirmed their email or were automatically confirmed when they put their information in your form.
+Subscribers who either confirmed their email or were automatically confirmed when they put their information in your Form.

-If you require confirmation (double opt-in) and a subscriber doesn't respond to your confirmation email, they are Unconfirmed.
+If you require confirmation (double opt-in) and a Subscriber doesn't respond to your confirmation email, they are Unconfirmed.

 Note: We don't offer an option to re-send the confirmation email to your Unconfirmed Subscribers.
 To learn why, click here.

 Subscribers who have unsubscribed.
 They don't count against your list total for billing purposes but they do remain inside your account for your own records.
-These subscribers can always re-subscribe to get back on your list.
+These Subscribers can always re-subscribe to get back on your list.

 Subscribers marked as complained have indicated that they believe your emails are SPAM.
-These reports are sent back to us from your subscriber's ISP when they click the SPAM button or if your emails are sent to the SPAM folder.
+These reports are sent back to us from your Subscriber's ISP when they click the SPAM button or if your emails are sent to the SPAM folder.
 Reasons for this varies per email provider, so there aren't specific reasons we can provide as to why you've been marked as SPAM by the ISP.